sciencepal/Local_VSCode_Remote_GCE/README.md

 18. When opening a new terminal, if (base) env is activated : type *conda activate ml* first to start running code

-**You are now setup with VSCode on Local running on Remote Google Compute Engine!!**
+**You are now setup with VSCode on Local connected to Remote Google Compute Engine!!**